Manchester derby can turn into a virtual coronation for City | Sports-Games

 Again, Guardiola has eventually solved the problem, often playing without a striker but still seeing the goals fly in.

-“I have the feeling they are a better team every season.
+''I know how difficult United are,'' Guardiola said. ''I have the feeling they are a better team every season.
 They haven't lost away for more than one year.
-They are now real contenders, second in the table.”
+They are now real contenders, second in the table.''
 Guardiola has spoken openly about how United has hurt City in recent seasons with its pace on the counterattack, so don't expect the leaders to open up at the Etihad Stadium.
 A 0-0 draw would end City's extraordinary winning run but wouldn't be the worst result for the team.

 Solskjaer would likely take it, too, though it would mean more dropped points and a chance for United's growing band of top-four rivals to close the gap in what is fast becoming a crowded race for Champions League qualification.